Advertiser Disclosure

 The Chase Sapphire Preferred card doesn’t offer any airline-specific benefits, while the Southwest Premier card offers Southwest-centric perks.
 However, the Chase Sapphire Preferred card offers a couple of statement credits.

-As always, you can see the complete terms and conditions associated with each benefit by accessing your Benefits Guide when you open your new card.
+As always, you can see the complete terms and conditions associated with each benefit by accessing your benefits guide when you open your new card.

-If you can get your hands on a welcome bonus from either of these credit cards, you can get enough value from these bonuses to pay for several years’ worth of annual fees, making it totally worthwhile to open a new card.
+If you can get your hands on a welcome bonus offer from either of these credit cards, you can get enough value from these bonuses to pay for several years’ worth of annual fees, making it worthwhile to open a new card.

 Just keep in mind that we value the points you earn from the Chase Sapphire Preferred card (Ultimate Rewards points) higher than the points you earn from the Southwest Premier card (Rapid Rewards points).